Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Harry didn't let himself enjoy the view, however, as he quickly drew his wand and said, "Sorry.
 Petrificus Totalus."
 She fell to the floor just as Harry felt LaForge pull him to the ground.
 Harry pulled back his right hand and rammed his fist in Jean-Luc's face again.
 This time, a metal flask fell out of his pocket.
 The container burst open and the contents, a thick liquid, were spilled all over the floor.

 "Stop this minute!" shouted Professor W. P. Mathews, who'd been teaching Potions ever since Snape had been fired.
 The two stopped fighting and looked at the tall, thin man with blonde hair and beard, who was pointing his wand at them.
-"You," he said, pointing at LaForge.
+"You," he accused, pointing at LaForge.
 "What were you doing with a flask of Polyjuice potion?"

 Harry looked at his opponent with even more contempt as he began stuttering, "Zat's not poly…"